LattePandaTeam/Docs/content/alpha_edition/python_arduino_bridge.md

 `import pyfirmata`

-If no error message appears, it means that firmata has been successfully installed.
+If no error message appears, this means that pyfirmata has been successfully installed.
 Please refer to the picture below.

 ![](https://i.imgur.com/L3yZO66.png?1)

 Create a new python file through the IDLE program and enter the following code.
 Change 'COM3' into the port that was shown on your device previously on Arduino.
-Pin 13 is selected as it is the default pin with the built in light.
+Pin 13 is selected as the default pin, as it has the built-in light.

 <u>Code:</u>